easybuilders/easybuild/docs/Wrapping_dependencies.rst

 .. note:: For compatibility with the different modules tools supported by EasyBuild (see :ref:`modules_tool`),
           the ``.modulerc`` file is always generated in Tcl syntax (for now), regardless of the module syntax that is used for module files.
-Only Lmod 7.8 or more recent supports ``.modulerc.lua`` files in Lua syntax.
+Only Lmod 7.8 (or later) supports ``.modulerc.lua`` files in Lua syntax.

 The ``ModuleRC`` easyblock supports including ``module-version`` in the generated ``.modulerc`` file, which defines a so-called *"symbolic version"*.

 This can be used to install a *"wrapper"* for a particular module, which can be useful in the context of dependencies.
-For example, it can be used to avoid dependending on a specific version of a particular software package by specifying the dependency only on the ``<major>.<minor>`` version instead (i.e., without including the "subminor" version, which usually corresponds to a bugfix release).
+For example, it can be used to avoid depending on a specific version of a particular software package by specifying the dependency only on the ``<major>.<minor>`` version instead (i.e., without including the "subminor" version, which usually corresponds to a bugfix release).